Western Michigan University

 - Teaching Certification, University of Iowa, 1984

-Dr. Wilson (Bill) Warren is professor and chair of the History Department at Western Michigan University.
+Dr. Wilson (Bill) Warren is professor in the Department of History Department at Western Michigan University.

 Warren’s research focuses on the meat industry as well as history education.
 His most recent book on the meat industry is Meat Makes People Powerful: A Global History of the Modern Era.
 Iowa City: University of Iowa Press, 2018.
 His most recent book on history education is Collaboration and the Future of Education: Preserving the Right to Think and Teach Historically, co-authored with Gordon Andrews and James Cousins.
 New York: Routledge, 2016.